-This week, we’re getting our geek on, and looking at decoupled content management system (CMS) architectures.
+We’re getting our geek on by looking at decoupled content management system (CMS) architectures.

 No, no, don’t run.
 Just stick with us.
 It’ll be worth it!